 The last tab “Inferred Taxonomy Distribution” allows browsing the taxonomy of automatically extracted sequences and view the corresponding classification of a sequence within the selected taxa with respect to all database models.
+The score represents the average HMM score of sequences from a given taxa.
+Scores are calculated for rank 'order,' the leaves of this tree, and it's parents scores/colors are extrapolated by averaging the colors of its children.

 Searching the database